Skip to content

 Case Law: ABC Private Limited (NCLT Mumbai, 2019)

-ABC Private Limited completed voluntary winding up successfully after the promoters chose retirement.
+ABC Private Limited completed the voluntary winding up of the company successfully after the promoters chose retirement.
 The NCLT approved their resolution within six months.
 The company paid all creditors fully, showing proper voluntary winding-up execution.

 2. Voluntary Winding Up by Creditors